zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-ADB/omlsql/omlsql.md

     Examine the script:
     - `v_setlist` is a variable to store `SETTING_LIST`.
     - `SETTING_LIST` specifies model settings or hyperparameters for the model.
     - `DBMS_DATA_MINING` is the PL/SQL package used for machine learning.
-These settings are described in `DBMS_DATA_MINING` - Model Settings.
+These settings are described in [`DBMS_DATA_MINING — Algorithm Settings: Exponential Smoothing`](https://docs.oracle.com/en/database/oracle/oracle-database/21/arpls/DBMS_DATA_MINING.html#GUID-A95A0A38-8A5A-4470-B49F-80D81C588BFC).
     - `ALGO_NAME` specifies the algorithm name.
 Since you are using Exponential Smoothing as the algorithm, the value of the setting is `ALGO_EXPONENTIAL_SMOOTHING`.
     - `EXSM_INTERVAL` indicates the interval of the data set or a unit of interval size.
 For example, day, week, month, and so on.
 You want to predict for quarterly sales.
 Hence, the setting is `EXSM_INTERVAL_QTR`.
 This setting applies only to the time column with datetime type.
     - `EXSM_PREDICTION_STEP` specifies how many predictions to make.
 You want to display each value representing a quarter.
 Hence, a value of 4 gives four values ahead prediction.